 - A sleeping bag, cool flash flight and sleepover coupon(s).
 These can be used for going to a family member’s, friend’s house or having a friend stay over.

-- Make a photo album of memories from the year.
-Use an album where it has room for you to write and share why you loved that moment.
+- Make a photo album of memories from the year and share why you loved that moment.

 - An all-time family gift idea would be to take a day or weekend family vacation.